 104x.
 The short title of this Act is the [TBD], 2017.

-Schedule 1 Method for Determining Amount of Clean Energy Adjustment for Reference Period
+Schedule 1 Finance Amount for A Reference Period

+Finance Amount

-1. The amount of the clean energy adjustment for a reference period shall be determined by calculating the sum of the following:
+1. The finance amount for a reference period shall be determined by calculating the sum of the following:

-1. The sum of all payments made by owners of an investment asset [during the reference period?] to satisfy an obligation to repay, redeem or repurchase, or to provide for the repayment, redemption or repurchase, of all or a portion of the amount advanced to the owners under a funding obligation, excluding any payment made by applying the proceeds of a refinancing.
+1. The sum of all amounts that are payable during the reference period by or on behalf of the investment asset owners to satisfy an obligation to repay, redeem or repurchase, or to provide for the repayment, redemption or repurchase, of all or a portion of the amount advanced to the investment asset owners under a funding obligation, excluding any payment made by applying the proceeds of a refinancing.

-[OLC Note: Para.
-1 is the definition of “repayment” from the Blakes doc.
-However, that definition include bracketed text that says: (including making Finance Reserve Deposits).
-I don’t understand this because (1) Finance Reserve Deposit is listed as a separate line item in the definition of “finance amount” (see para.
-4 below).
-In order to avoid duplication, can we exclude “finance reserve deposits” from para.
-1?]

 2. The sum of all funding costs for the reference period, as determined under section 2 to this Schedule.

-3. The sum of all amounts payable by or on behalf of owners of investement assets to redeem, prepay or repurchase a funding obligation, including any premium, make-whole or other amount becoming payable under a funding obligation to give effect to the redemption, prepayment or repurchase.
+3. The sum of all amounts payable during the reference period by or on behalf of investment asset owners to redeem, prepay or repurchase a funding obligation, including any premium, make-whole or other amount becoming payable under a funding obligation to give effect to the redemption, prepayment or repurchase.

-[OLC Note: Para.
-3 is the definition of “redemption amount” from the Blakes doc.]

 [OLC Note: What is meant by “make-whole” -- need some assistance in order to translate this term accurately.
 Do you have any examples of bilingual legislation where this term has been used?]

 4. The balance of the finance reserve at the end of the reference period, as determined under section 3 to this Schedule.

-5. The sum of any other amounts payable by owners of investment assets for the reference period that were incurred or committed to directly or indirectly in connection with the incurrence of funding obligations under the Financing Plan during the reference period, which may include such amounts as may be prescribed.
+5. The sum of any other amounts payable by or on behalf of investment asset owners for the reference period that were incurred or committed to directly or indirectly in connection with the incurrence of funding obligations under the Financing Plan during the reference period, which may include such amounts as may be prescribed.

-[OLC Note: Para.
-5 is based on the definition of “additional funding charges”.]

 Funding costs